getify/Functional-Light-JS/ch4.md

 Functions come in a variety of shapes and sizes.
 And we can define a certain combination of them to make a new compound function that will be handy in various parts of the program.
 This process of using functions together is called composition.

+Composition is how an FPer models the flow of data through the program.
+In some senses, it's the most foundational concept in all of FP, because without it, you can't declaratively model data and state changes.
+In other words, everything else in FP would collapse without composition.

 ## Output To Input

 We've already seen a few examples of composition.
 For example, in Chapter 3 our discussion of `unary(..)` included this expression: `unary(adder(3))`.
 Think about what's happening there.